|

 Remembrance Day: “Yes Ma’am” Canada’s female military pioneers.

-(Accessed March 2014) : |
+(accessed March 2014) : |

 Margaret Elizabeth Cooper |